TechRadar Verdict

 Most providers support one kill switch type or the other, so it’s good to see Surfshark give users the choice.
 (Even if you think you know which option you prefer now, there’s always the chance that might change later.)

-The kill switch handled my main tests well.
-When I tried any conventional way to close the VPN connection, the app displayed a notification to warn me that my internet was blocked, and my traffic was never exposed.
+The kill switch handled my main tests reasonably well.
+When I tried any conventional way to close the VPN connection, the app blocked my internet, ensuring that my traffic was never exposed.
+Unlike most of the top competition, though, the app didn't automatically reconnect, leaving us to do it manually.

-My tests didn't stop there, though.
+My tests didn't stop there.
 Ramping them up, I found that, in the worst-case scenario where Surfshark's Windows service closed, the app prompted me to restart the service (and gave me a button to do just that.)
-However, the app didn't seem to notice that the VPN had dropped and continued to display a ‘Protected’ message.
-This isn't ideal—you could carry on using your device for hours and think you were safe, when in fact the VPN had failed and you weren’t protected at all.
+Usually this worked, but a couple of times the app didn't notice the VPN had dropped and continued to display its ‘Protected’ message.
+This is bad news—you could carry on using your device for hours and think you were safe, when in fact the VPN had failed and you weren’t protected at all.

 It's important to keep this in perspective.
 I use more extreme tests to see just how bulletproof a kill switch is, but these aren't situations you're likely to see in real life.
 Although this looks like a flaw with the app, it's not a major one, and you might use Surfshark for years without ever experiencing that kind of service failure.